trilitech/tezos-developer-docs/docs/smart-contracts/views.md

 However, views can't cause side effects, so they can't create operations, including calling smart contracts and transferring tez.
 Views also can't change the contract storage.

-Nodes can run views without creating any operations, which lets off-chain users get a node to run a view and return the result immediately, as a convenient way to get information from a smart contract.
+As views run synchronously, off-chain users can ask a node to run a view and return the result immediately; this is a convenient way to get information from a smart contract.

 ## Types of views